overture-stack/docs/website/docs/02-Standards/03-Software/01-Readme.md

 ---
-sidebar_label: 1.
-ReadMe
+sidebar_label: 3.1 ReadMe
 ---

 # `ReadMe.md`

 All Overture repositories have a `README.md` file stored in the root directory of the project.
-This standardized README template serves several important purposes:
+This standardized README template is broken down as follows:

 1. **Project Overview**: High-level summary of what the project does, its relationship to the broader Overture platform, and any relevant software components or related projects.